kojiromike/magento-retail-order-management/docs/INSTALL.md

 This section discusses the steps you must perform to:

 - Configure the Payment Bridge to use the eBay Enterprise Credit Card as a payment method.
 For more information about configuring the Payment Bridge, see the documentation discussed in [Payment Bridge Documentation](#prereq-related).
-Before you configure the Payment Bridge, you must configure other eBay Enterprise Exchange Platform options (including **System** > **Configuration** > EBAY ENTERPRISE > **eBay Exchange Platform** > **Tax Admin Origin**).
-For more information, see the *eBay Enterprise Exchange Platform Installation and Administration Guide*.
+Before you configure the Payment Bridge, you must configure other eBay Enterprise Retail Order Management options (including **System** > **Configuration** > EBAY ENTERPRISE > **eBay Retail Order Management** > **Tax Admin Origin**).
+For more information, see the *eBay Enterprise Retail Order Management Installation and Administration Guide*.
 - Configure eBay Enterprise Exchange payments options in the Admin Panel.
 - Configure the Payment Bridge using the command line.